 There are a variety of economic and interest rate forecasts available in the marketplace.
 It is important not to fall into the pitfall of basing all major investment decisions on any particular forecast.
 Rather, investment decisions should be evaluated within the context of the entire balance sheet.
 For example, if the balance sheet is asset sensitive, but needs to maintain its asset liquidity, then an intermediate duration pledgible agency-backed or GNMA amortizing security might be a good fit.

 Relative Value and Diversification

-Due to extensive Fed buying during QE1, QE2, and most recently, Operation Twist, 1-4 family collateral MBS and CMO spreads have continued to tighten.
+Due to extensive Fed buying during QE1, QE2, Operation Twist, and most recently, QE3 (which has no timetable for expiring), 1-4 family collateral MBS and CMO spreads have continued to tighten.
 Therefore, investors should remain diligent when evaluating longer maturity mortgage-related securities because of the cash flow extension risk.
 Diversifying among the types of collateral should also be considered.
-In addition to 1-4 family, banks are able to invest in SBA pools, Fannie Mae DUS bonds, Ginnie Mae securities backed by multi-family collateral and even reverse mortgages, among others.
+In addition to 1-4 family, banks are able to invest in SBA pools, Fannie Mae DUS bonds, Ginnie Mae securities backed by multi-family collateral, and even reverse mortgages, among others.
 This is especially important for portfolios with heavier allocations in higher coupon 1-4 family collateral MBS and CMO due to higher prepayment and premium risk.

 You have already subscribed to distributions.
 Thank you for your interest in our publications!